Oregon Shakespeare Festival: History

 The Festival has continued ever since (excepting 1941–1946 while Bowmer served in World War II and most of 2020 and 2021 due to the COVID-19 pandemic).
 It quickly developed a reputation for quality productions.
 Angus Bowmer's first wife Lois served as art director, creating both costumes and scenery during the formative years of the Festival from 1935 to 1940.
 In 1939, OSF took a production of The Taming of the Shrew to the Golden Gate International Exposition in San Francisco that was nationally broadcast on radio.
 The lead actress, learning at the last minute the broadcast would be to a national audience, suffered a panic attack, was rushed to the hospital, and the stand-in took over.
 The scripts didn't arrive on the set until three minutes before air time.
+The festival was the subject of the first article in the first issue of Shakespeare Quarterly, published in 1950.

 The Festival achieved widespread national recognition when, from 1951 to 1973, under the direction of Andrew C. Love (1894–1987), NBC broadcast abbreviated performances each year that were carried by more than 100 stations nationally and, after 1954, on Armed Forces Radio and Radio Free Europe.
 The programs won favorable reviews from critics that drew audiences to the Festival from around the country.
 The programs led Life magazine to do a story on the Festival in 1957, bringing even more people to the plays.
 The NBC programs and the subsequent attention go a long way to explaining how a tiny out-of-the-way timber town in the Northwest became a theatrical and tourist Mecca.

 Angus L. Bowmer retired in 1971, and leadership of the Festival passed to Jerry Turner, who widened the Festival repertory to production of classics by the likes of Molière, Ibsen, and Chekhov.
 When Turner retired in 1991, actor/director Henry Woronicz took control through 1996.
 OSF then recruited Libby Appel from the highly respected Indiana Repertory Theatre.
 She served as Artistic Director from 1996 through 2007.
 Bill Rauch succeeded Libby Appel as Artistic Director, serving from 2008 to 2019.
 He incorporated musicals and non-western plays into the annual selection, and sought connections between classic plays and contemporary concerns.
 He also started the Black Swan Lab in which 15–20 OSF actors developed new works for the stage.
 Inspired by Shakespeare's 37 plays, Rauch also initiated a 10-year program to commission up to 37 new plays collectively called American Revolutions: The United States History Cycle, 32 of which have been commissioned and ten of these have reached the stage, several to great acclaim including Tony awards.
 Nataki Garrett was selected to be the next artistic director in April of 2019, with 2020 to be her first full season.